-- Wildfires have continued to grow in size and severity over the last decade, requiring fire managers to - 17 institute more robust pre-fire planning as well as adapt and improve decision-making tools in order to - 18 reduce risk to fire responders and the public and assess impacts on ecological processes. - 19 A primary decision tool utilized by fire managers across all agencies is the Wildland Fire Decision Support - 20 System (WFDSS), a system that assists fire managers and analysts in making strategic and tactical - 21 decisions for fire incidents (WFDSS 2021).
-WFDSS combines desktop applications for fire modeling into - 22 one web-based system.
-It provides a risk-informed decision process and documentation system for all - 23 wildland fires, and it also introduces economic principles into the fire decision process to improve - 24 efficiency while also ensuring safe and effective wildfire response.
+Wildfires have continued to grow in size and severity over the last decade, requiring fire managers to institute more robust pre-fire planning as well as adapt and improve decision-making tools in order to reduce risk to fire responders and the public and assess impacts on ecological processes.

+A primary decision tool utilized by fire managers across all agencies is the Wildland Fire Decision Support System (WFDSS), a system that assists fire managers and analysts in making strategic and tactical decisions for fire incidents (WFDSS 2021).
+WFDSS combines desktop applications for fire modeling into one web-based system.
+It provides a risk-informed decision process and documentation system for all wildland fires, and it also introduces economic principles into the fire decision process in order to improve efficiencies while also ensuring safe and effective wildfire response.